Skip to content

 • You want a shorter daily commitment.
 WaniKani requires 15-45 minutes a day for years to complete.
 Inku's sessions average 10-15 minutes.

-When WaniKani is the better pick
+When is WaniKani the better pick?

 • You want to read Japanese novels, manga, news.
 Finishing WaniKani gets you through 2,000 kanji.
 No other tool approaches that scale for Japanese kanji.